 It’s Worth A Lot Of Money

 Switching over to more practical, professional arguments, it could be time to sell your online business because your company is worth more now than ever.
 Get it evaluated, and if it’s worth enough, and you’ve got other things going on, then sell out while you can and invest the money in something else.

 This one really aligns with the other reasons; you shouldn’t sell out only because there’s lots of money to be made.
 But if the business has matured and is making you money, and you find your interest and attention elsewhere, it might be time to cash in on your hard work and move on.
 Another thing to look out is industry risk.
 If you’re worried about the direction of the company, selling out now could be a way to get maximum value before it’s too late.

 Generally speaking, businesses are worth 2.5 times their yearly revenue, so use this as a jumping-off point.
 But consider getting a professional valuation so that you can see what your business is really worth.

 This one is a bit tricky since businesses that are growing are traditionally worth more.
 But if your company has leveled out a bit regarding growth, and you don’t think you have the time or resources to jump-start it, then you might want to consider selling.

 Overall, it’s much better to sell at this moment rather than when sales start going down.
 As revenues shrink, so does value, making it much harder to attract serious offers.
 If things have slowed, and you can’t or don’t want to speed them back up, consider selling and starting something new.

-If you’re on the fence about selling your business, consider these top reasons why you should.
+If you’re about selling your business, consider these top reasons why you should.
 If they apply to you, then it’s time to make a change.
 If not, stick it out and keep working.
 But be aware of when situations change so you can sell and move on before it’s too late.